TokiLoshi/kinetic-cure/README.md

 ### Features

 - [x] Fix Nav Routing (add workout broken)
-- [ ] Update all the packages
+- [x] Update all the packages - fix react-three fiber deprecation
+- [ ] Add dynamic imports to models
 - [ ] Fix select on exercise (why is it fruit?)
-- [ ] Add user settings page and add to Navbar
+- [ ] Add user settings page with Avatar to Navbar
 - [ ] passwords should be hidden on forms
 - [ ] usernames on signup forms should be emails
 - [ ] dashboard should only show user exercises / workouts and admin defaults

 - [ ] Fix prisma client too many renders
+- [ ] Fix production - why is webpack crying?
 - [ ] Configure turbo pack
 - [ ] CRUD for user settings
 - [ ] Timer component for workouts

 - [ ] Add psuedocode for workouts
 - [ ] CRUD workouts
 - [ ] Add goals for frequency users would like to do workouts